 Later in my life I have encountered many other scientists who have found themselves in a similar position.
 A friend of mine, for instance, has been trying to finish his PhD thesis on a topic of the social sciences for twenty years.
 He has always been put under pressure to come to certain conclusions by his supervisors, although those conclusions were not supported by the evidence.
 He has changed topics and supervisors numerous times in search of an opportunity to write what he thinks the evidence forces him to.
 Another acquaintance of mine has written a habilitation thesis in Germany which no professor is willing to accept, because the results are running contrary to the zeitgeist.
 And so the story goes on.

 My disappointment was not restricted to my own thesis and its supervisor.
 It went beyond that.
-Having working within a Max Planck Institute for three years made me also realize that this institution had become ossified to such a degree that many, if not most scientists there behaved more like public employees than like pioneers at the adventurous frontier of human discovery.
+Having worked within a Max Planck Institute for three years made me also realize that this institution had become ossified to such a degree that many, if not most scientists there behaved more like public employees than like pioneers at the adventurous frontier of human discovery.

 In view of all this it may no longer be such a great surprise that I risked my fledgling academic career at this renowned German research institution with the work I was simultaneously pursuing in private.
 To be sure, the pressure exerted by the public at large to come to foregone conclusions is nowhere as huge as it is in my then research area of private choice.
 But the beauty of the independent research I was doing back then was that I felt like nobody could order me how to do my research and to which conclusions I should come.
 Wrong or right, I was a free man.